NvC-DmN-CH/AutoVTF/README.md

 ## Details
 - Supports PSD files!
-- Updates VTF files while preserving settings such as flags, image format, version, and takes into account presence of mipmaps, and optimizes the target image format to be the opaque or transparent variant (DXT5/DXT1, BGRA888/RGB888, IA88/I8)
+- Updates VTF files while preserving settings such as flags, image format, version, and considers if mipmaps exist, changes target image format to be the opaque or the transparent variant (DXT5/DXT1, BGRA888/RGB888, IA88/I8) for optimization
-- Images can be any size, they are automatically resized to nearest power of two
+- Images can be any size, they are automatically resized to the nearest power of two